Grenade (song): Critical

 The song received generally positive reviews from most music critics.
 Robert Copsey of Digital Spy gave a review of four stars out of five, praising Mars's vocals, "Mars has the vocal chops ... to carry that off", and emotional lyrics.
 The latter reminiscent was also noted by Roberto Mucciacciaro for MTV, who added that the song was coincidentally covered on several occasions by Mars.
 Entertainment Weeklys Leah Greenblatt called "Grenade" the "atmospheric opener" of Mars's debut studio album, adding that is a "captivating masochist's anthem", enjoying it as one of the album's highlights, as did The Washington Posts Sean Fennessey.
 Rolling Stones Jody Rosen recommended it as proof of Mars's capabilities as a "lavishly gifted melodist".
 Tom Gockelen-Kozlowski of The Daily Telegraph complimented "the Kanye West-style genre-bending on Grenade".
-Consequence of Sounds Kevin Barber praised the track and Mars, since it "showcases his Michael Jackson-esque vocal range" and it's "heavy, heartbreaking lyrics".
-Ken Tucker for NPR noticed "It's hard to resist the clever come-on refrain of "Grenade" – "I'd catch a grenade for ya", adding the song had a "creamy melody".
+Consequence of Sounds Kevin Barber praised the track and Mars, since it "showcases his Michael Jackson-esque vocal range" and its "heavy, heartbreaking lyrics".
+Ken Tucker for NPR noticed "it's hard to resist the clever come-on refrain of "Grenade" – "I'd catch a grenade for ya", adding the song had a "creamy melody".

 Tony Clayton-Lea of The Irish Times praised "Grenade", saying "the kind of song that JLS and their ilk would chop off their dancing legs for."
 However, Slants Eric Henderson dismissed its unrealistic lyrics, while AllMusic's Tim Sendra thought the song was "over-the-top"—one of the weaker ones on the album.
-Spencer Hawk from Little Village criticized the song by calling it "fairly innovative" and notice that the shouting of the lyrics "doesn't feel genuine", however he felt that "It's very safe while being a little risky, and Mars is a solid singer".
+Spencer Hawk from Little Village criticized the song by calling it "fairly innovative" and notice that the shouting of the lyrics "doesn't feel genuine", however he felt that "it's very safe while being a little risky, and Mars is a solid singer".
 The Scotsman dubbed the track a "boy band missile which is a touch desperate in its overwrought overtures to a girl who wouldn't piss on him if he was on fire".
 Music-News.com, reviewer David Spencer, stated "great pop but little in way of surprise".
 In 2019, Nerisha Penrose from Elle said "Grenade" was one of the 52 Best Songs That Defined the 2010s, ranking it at number two.
 She said that the "raw, somber ballad is easily the highlight of Bruno's career and is what helped catapult him to fame."